CavernCrawlers/CavernCrawlers.github.io/RulesSynopsis.md

 All creatures have a common name, which they will use freely.
 Supernatural creatures (including spellcasters) also have a **True Name**, which they keep secret.
 Knowing a supernatural creature’s true name, gives one power over it and makes one more resistant to its supernatural abilities.
 Typically this is expressed via the **Advantage** and **Disadvantage** mechanics.

 ## Countdown Pools
 Occasionally, the rules will call for the formation of a **Countdown Pool**.
-Typically this is expressed as a die type followed by "(pool)" and a time unit (such as 2d6(pool) minutes)  This is a pool of dice that are rolled at every specified time increment.
+Typically this is expressed as a die type followed by "(pool)" and a time unit (such as 2d6(pool) minutes).
+This is a pool of dice that are rolled at every specified time increment.
 Each die that comes up a ‘1’ is removed from the pool.
 When all dice have been removed from the pool, whatever effect is indicated by the countdown pool completes.

-The most common type of **Countdown Pool** is a **Death Pool**.
+One special **Countdown Pool** is the **Death Pool**.
 A death pool is a number of d4 dice equal to the creature's **Constitution Modifier** plus its **Wisdom Modifier**; with a minimum pool size of 1.
 This is rolled at the end of each of the creature's **Turns** and when the pool is empty, the creature expires.

 ### Countdown Pool Average Number of Rolls